beebdev/HARU/README.md

     cd device-tree-xlnx
     git checkout xlnx_rel_v2021.1
     ```
 - `dtc` - can use a Linux terminal such as BASH (WSL will also work).
-You may install detc using your package manager (e.g., `sudo apt install device-tree-compiler` on Ubuntu).
+You may install detc using your package manager, but make sure it is version 1.5 or higher (e.g., `sudo apt install device-tree-compiler` on Ubuntu).
 If you want to build and install from source:
     ```sh
     git clone https://git.kernel.org/pub/scm/utils/dtc/dtc.git
     cd dtc